 The “orig” claim “tn” value validation shall be performed as follows:

-The P-Asserted-Identity header field value shall be checked as the telephone identity to be validated if present, otherwise the From header field value shall also be checked.
+The P-Asserted-Identity header field value shall be checked as the telephone identity to be validated if present, otherwise the From header field value shall be checked.

 If there are two P-Asserted-Identity values, the verification service shall check each of them until it finds one that is valid.